How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

 Sitelinks can also include descriptions, known as enhanced sitelinks.

 Location extensions are great for brick and mortar businesses.
-Location extensions show the business address and are available in Google and Bing.
-Google requires that a Google My Business account is setup and connected to AdWords.
+Location extensions show the business address and are available in Google and Microsoft.
+Google requires that a Google My Business account is setup and connected to Google Ads.

-Call extensions are available in both Google and Bing and give advertisers two possibilities.
+Call extensions are available in both Google and Microsoft and give advertisers two possibilities.
 On mobile devices, call extensions supplement ads with the ability to click-to-call, giving mobile searchers an easy way to call the business.
 Keep in mind that call extensions are now part of Google Ads’ dynamic ad extension options.
 In the event that calls are of no use to your business, consider opting out of this feature.

 On desktop ads, call extensions allow a phone number to show within the vicinity of an ad.
 Again, users have the option to call the number instead of clicking the ad.

 App extensions or application extensions is a feature in Google.
 This extension works great for businesses looking to promote application downloads and engagement.